-You can start developing and testing your applications on AVH ahead of silicon availability, and without having to spend time and money setting up and maintaining physical board farms.
+You can start developing and testing your applications on AVH ahead of silicon availability.
+This capability means that you do not have to spend time and money setting up and maintaining physical board farms.
 AVH provides an accurate simulation of Arm-based SoCs, enabling seamless transfer from a virtual model to your target hardware.

-AVH enables continuous integration and continuous delivery environments for embedded and IoT projects, and supports development processes like MLOps.
+AVH enables continuous integration and continuous delivery environments for embedded and IoT projects.
+AVH also supports development processes like MLOps.
 Moving IoT engineers and data scientists to such development processes is key to scaling the Internet of Things to thousands or potentially millions of devices.
 With AVH, you can launch multiple virtual boards in seconds, and rapidly experiment with and test complex multidevice configurations.

-With increased adoption of ML and edge compute in embedded applications, the ability to estimate how fast an ML model could run on a device is critical.
+With increased adoption of ML and edge compute in embedded applications, the ability to estimate the speed of a model on different devices is critical.
 You can use AVH to explore different network architectures and optimizations much more quickly and effectively than on physical hardware.